-If you wish to seek criminal charges against your abuser, contact local law enforcement and be sure to bring all relevant information, including the police report, to your local state's attorney.
-You may want to contact a local domestic violence program so they can help you through the criminal legal system.
+If an arrest wasn't made and you wish to seek criminal charges against your abuser, bring all relevant information, including the police report number and this form, to your local state's attorney.
+You may want to contact a local domestic violence program so they can help you through the system.

-If the Abuser Contacts You After an Arrest
+If Abuser Contacts You After an Arrest

 If the abuser was charged with a crime and you or another victim is a family or household member, that abuser probably was ordered not to contact you for at least 72 hours.
-If the abuser does contact you soon after an arrest, you should call the police because the abuser can be charged with the additional crime.
+If the abuser does contact you soon after an arrest, you should call the police because the abuser can be charged with an additional crime: violation of bail bond.